ronnien6313/sep11-freedom-project/README.md

 # SEP11 Freedom Project
-by X
+by Ronnie Ng

 ## Context
-The "Freedom Project" for SEP11 is all about X. The purpose of this blog is to X.
+The "Freedom Project" for SEP11 is all about creating an app based on what we want to make.
+The purpose of this blog is to write about my progress on creating my app.

 ## Content
-For my project, I am making X. This blog will walk through my process of independently studying X in order to make X.
+For my project, I am making an app that stores information with firebase.
+I was thinking about storing literally anythin,g but I would start with storing game information.
+This blog will walk through my process of independently studying firebase in order to make an app that stores information about games.

 ## Links